iVis-at-Bilkent/cytoscape.js-view-utilities/README.md

   },
   neighborSelectTime: 500,
-  lassoStyle: {lineColor: "#d67614", lineWidth: 3} // default lasso line color, dark orange, and default line width };
+  lassoStyle: {lineColor: "#d67614", lineWidth: 3} // default lasso line color, dark orange, and default line width
+  htmlElem4marqueeZoom: '', // should be string like `#cy` or `.cy`. `#cy` means get element with the ID 'cy'. `.cy` means the element with class 'cy'
+  marqueeZoomCursor: 'se-resize' // the cursor that should be used when marquee zoom is enabled.
+It can also be an image if a URL to an image is given
+};
 var api = cy.viewUtilities(options);
 ```